Promoting your green business through PR is a great way to build your brand profile and increase your credibility. Find out how.

 By going green as a business you can reduce waste, save money and improve the work environment.
 Think about what your business has saved and how it has improved since going green, whether this is in the form of statistics or employee feedback, create a case study to present to relevant journalists.

-Take a look at this recent article from Telegraph SME Connect: ‘Low-cost ways to add colour and productivity to your workplace’.
+Take a look at this article in 2017 from Telegraph SME Connect: ‘Low-cost ways to add colour and productivity to your workplace’.
 The journalist has featured three small businesses, one of which discusses how growing office plants has improved the productivity of their team through improving air quality and reducing stress levels.

 Through this the business has presented themselves as a case study to encourage other small businesses to do the same.
 Creating an interesting story for the journalist and showing the business in a positive light.